INTRODUCTION

 For the future people who will only find a bunch of charred debris from our world, I will explain that a megaphone was a mechanical musical instrument driven by machines of one hundred to five hundred horsepower or more.
 It was hellish music that could bring down the strongest walls, just as the walls of ancient Jericho fell.

-I once saw hundreds of fiddlers rushing over a blue rain cloud like mosquitoes over a pond, and above them, like a storm, the police musical machine roared.
+Once, I saw hundreds of fiddlers rushing over a blue rain cloud like mosquitoes over a pond, and above them, like a storm, the police musical machine roared.
 All went well this time, and as my aeroplane turned east, I saw the musicians arranged in a semicircle, two rows of listeners in front, and the kapellmeister at the top, half hidden by a cloud.
 For two hours, we flew over the deserted purple fields that surrounded the global city.
 From the aeroplane's basket, these dead fields looked like a muddy seabed at low tide.

-The soil, depleted by a thousand-year-old cultivation without artificial fertilizers, ceased to nourish the plants; stunted small shrubs like lichen spread over the bare ground.
+The soil, depleted by thousand-year-old cultivation without artificial fertilizers, ceased to nourish the plants; stunted small shrubs like lichen spread over the bare ground.
 Deep ravines intertwined in a dense network; abandoned villages, collapsed embankments, and washed-out roads overgrown with weeds reminded us that here was a cemetery of an ancient world, incomprehensible to us, when agriculture everywhere occupied a million working hands.

 A description of their meals can tell us the extent of how these ancient peoples' lives differed from ours.
 They ate fried meat, mealy tubers, leaves, roots and the seeds of various plants that they cultivated in the fields near their houses.
 It took a great deal of time to eat an enormous amount of food, and according to credible historians, it took from two to three hours to digest it; very often during the digestion of ingested plant and animal substances, our distant ancestors slept or dozed, sitting in armchairs.
 Now we eat pills that contain everything necessary to sustain life.
 Four or five pills in the morning, up to a dozen in the afternoon, and two or three in the evening make up the entire diet of an adult.
 Mills, chemical laboratories and factories, in which machines are set in motion by the force of the sea surf and the warmth of the sun, have replaced the grain fields, the gardens and the cattle of the ancients.
 The greatest revolution in the world was brought about by those scientists who learned how to easily convert inorganic substances into organic ones, and as discoveries in this field followed one another very quickly, and technology managed to use the data obtained in laboratories on a large scale in mills and factories, agriculture then suddenly found itself on the edge of the abyss.
-Peasants were forced to abandon their fields and headed for the city.
-This led to a great migration of a poor, ruined people, whose labor was made redundant by science and technology.
+Peasants were forced to abandon their fields and head for the city.
+This led to a great migration of a poor, ruined people whose labor was made redundant by science and technology.
 Some of the peasants continued to cultivate wheat, rye and other grain crops for a while, but it was just as profitable and lucrative as, for example, the weaver's handiwork under the walls of huge factories capable of clothing an entire state's population in a week.

 Vodka, wine and other drinks were replaced by the "laughing bacterium".
-Fun is vaccinated like smallpox, but many drunkards prefer to use hypnosis.
+Pleasure is vaccinated like smallpox, but many drunkards prefer to use hypnosis.
 Several hundred hypnotists worked in the central restaurant on the royal square.
 As a curious relic of antiquity, these expressions remained: hypnosis in a bottle, in half a bottle, in a glass, and so on.
 In cheap hypnotic taverns, patrons sing, dance between tables, curse their lives, rail against progress and government, and abuse and fight with one another.
 In a word, everything here looks just like their kind's ancient institutions, with the difference, of course, that bottles, glasses and other utensils are nowhere to be seen, pieces of which have been preserved in the museum of antiquity.

 Those wishing to inoculate themselves with the laughing bacterium, or become intoxicated under the influence of hypnosis, pay a special state tax which went to the maintenance of parliament and numerous temperance societies.
 Going on walks for pleasure, our ancestors were pre-loaded with baskets of wine and provisions, and now we take a box of pills and go to one or two good hypnotists.
 Before the end of the world, a certain Salme was especially famous, who always imparted degrees and shades of intoxication.
 He was a great artist, and at the competition that was organized by the Academy of Fine Arts, he rightly received the top prize.
-Frankly speaking, our fun was of a gloomy nature, and in Heliopolis one could very rarely meet a group of people where one could hear natural laughter.
+Frankly speaking, our pleasure was of a gloomy nature, and in Heliopolis one could very rarely meet a group of people where one could hear natural laughter.

 Note.
 There are many kinds of humor, but the best kinds are those combined with revenge.
 Fools are carried away by laughter, which carries them on its free wings into regions where they would never dare to penetrate if they never surrendered to its power.
 Laughter, born among the fields, on the banks of streams, was dying in the stone walls of Heliopolis, all of our science and all of our art were powerless to revive it.